 Mortgage rescue schemes

-Some local authorities and housing associations operate mortgage rescue schemes (MRS) to help homeowners avoid mortgage repossession if it is likely that otherwise the homeowner will be homeless.
+Some local authorities and housing associations in Wales operate mortgage rescue schemes (MRS) to help homeowners avoid mortgage repossession if it is likely that otherwise the homeowner will be homeless.

 These schemes are very different to sale and rent back schemes operated by private, profit making companies.

 Schemes are set up to work in two different ways:

 - Some households will get a shared equity loan.